Syntactic ambiguity: Reanalysis model

-Research supports the reanalysis model as the most likely reason for why difficulty occurs in processing these ambiguous sentences.
-Results of many experiments tracking the eye-movements of subjects has demonstrated that it is just as difficult to process a globally ambiguous statement (1) as an unambiguous statement (2 and 3) because information before the ambiguity does not provide a strong bias for either syntactic possibility.
-Additionally, globally ambiguous sentences are as simple to process as syntactically unambiguous sentences.
+Research supports the reanalysis model as the most likely reason for why interpreting these ambiguous sentences is hard.
+Results of many experiments tracking the eye-movements of subjects have demonstrated that it is just as hard to process a persistently ambiguous sentence (1) as an unambiguous sentence (2 and 3) because information before the ambiguity only weakly leans towards each possible syntax.

 Unrestricted race model

-The unrestricted race model states that analysis is affected prior to the introduction of ambiguity and affects which meaning is adopted (based on probability) before multiple analyses are able to be introduced.
-Van Gompel and Pickering refer to the unrestricted race model explicitly as a two-stage reanalysis model.
-In contrast to constraint-based theories, only one analysis is constructed at a time.
-Because only a single analysis is available at any time, reanalysis may sometimes be necessary if information following the initial analysis is inconsistent with it.
+The unrestricted race model states that analysis is affected before the introduction of ambiguity and affects which meaning is used (based on probability) before multiple analyses can be introduced.
+Gompel and Pickering plainly refer to the unrestricted race model as a two-stage reanalysis model.
+Unlike constraint-based theories, only one analysis can be made at any one time.
+Thus, reanalysis may sometimes be necessary if information following the first analysis proves it wrong.

-However, the name "unrestricted race" comes directly from its adopted properties of the constraint-based models.
-As in constraint-based theories, there is no restriction on the sources of information that can provide support for the different analyses of an ambiguous structure; hence it is unrestricted.
-In the model, the alternative structures of a syntactic ambiguity are engaged in a race, with the structure that is constructed fastest being adopted.
-The more sources of information support a syntactic analysis and the stronger the support is, the more likely this analysis will be constructed first.
+However, the name "unrestricted race" comes directly from its properties taken from the constraint-based models.
+As in constraint-based theories, any source of information can support the different analyses of an ambiguous structure; thus the name.
+In the model, the other possible structures of an ambiguous sentence compete in a race, with the structure that is constructed fastest being used.
+The more such an analysis is supported, and the stronger the support is, the more likely this one will be made first.